Redraw!

 Discover Ocean Campus

-Ocean Campus is a real gold mine for teachers who want to raise their students' awareness of ocean protection!
+Ocean Campus is a real goldmine for teachers who want to raise their students’ awareness about ocean conservation!

-Created by Surfrider Foundation Europe, this free platform is accessible to all and offers rich educational modules on essential topics such as plastic pollution, water quality, climate change, threats to marine ecosystems, and more.
+Created by Surfrider Foundation Europe, this free platform— accessible to everyone —offers comprehensive educational modules on key topics: plastic pollution, water quality, climate change, threats to marine ecosystems, and more…

-What makes it so powerful?
-Creative and highly engaging content, sometimes featuring characters beloved by children—Titeuf, SpongeBob SquarePants, and many others—to address these issues in a fun and memorable way.
-With its interactive and adaptable courses, Ocean Campus is an essential tool for raising awareness among young people and encouraging them to adopt eco-friendly behaviors.
+What makes it so effective?
+Creative and highly engaging content that sometimes features characters beloved by children—Titeuf, SpongeBob, and many others—to address these issues in a fun and memorable way.
+With its interactive and customizable learning paths, Ocean Campus is an essential tool for raising awareness among young children and encouraging them to adopt eco-friendly habits.